Discrimination Lawyer in Washington, DC

 When an employer is proactive in working on their culture and treatment of all employees by instilling policies, they have the opportunity to mitigate the likelihood of sexual harassment allegations.

 As more people come forward, it will be more important than ever for employers to instill change within the workplace.
 If you have been the victim of sexual harassment, report your concerns to human resources.
 If your report is met with no response, your next step may require the assistance of an attorney with experience in this area of practice.
-Contact a lawyer, like a discrimination litigation lawyer in Washington, DC from Eric Siegel Law, to set up a consultation today.
+Contact a lawyer, like a disability discrimination lawyer Washington, DC from Eric Siegel Law, to set up a consultation today.